 Jesus represented the merciful part of God while He came here on earth.
 Obviously, we need to know that God is not divided into parts.
 He is complete love, complete justice, and complete mercy, but at that moment, while Jesus came amongst us, He represented mercy.
 Jesus is God, so He is also complete, and we can see this by the fact that He will perform God’s judgment at the end as it is written in the book of Revelation (Revelation 19:11-16).
 He is the one seated on the right hand of the Power.
 We can say He is the right hand of God, through which He created everything.
 He is the one performing God’s actions, He is that action Himself since everything was created by Him.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.”
 (John 1:1)

 Everything visible and invisible comes from Him.
 He is the word spoken by God.

-One day Jesus will return, not to show mercy anymore, but for a judgment.
-It was pleased to God however to give first opportunity to everyone and then to judge, so that no one would be without a chance to be saved.
+One day Jesus will return, not to show mercy anymore, but for judgment.
+It was pleasing to God, however to give first to everyone opportunity and then to judge so that no one would be without a chance to be saved.
 Obviously, we know that not everyone will accept the gift of God.